filippopedrazzinifp/kosuke/README.md

 ## Roadmap & Ideas

-* Integrate Github
+* Integrate GitHub
+* Handle all the different types of changes
+    * File deleted
+    * File created
+    * File changed
+* Create GitHub action to run tests
+* Fine tune codebase with issues and code
+* Create and run test cases

+---

 * Build landing page using ghost
 * Automated testing and bug tracking (merge request)
     * Automatically create test cases
     * Automatically check for bugs
 * Extract design guidelines from Picture
 * Build a landing page with Ghost
 * Update the documentation based on the commits - define the default framework.
 Read the docs?
-* Fine tune using tickets and code
 * Build Django auth with chatgpt
     * Include serpapis and content online to generate the response
 * Code migration
     * Translate a codebase from one framework to another one
 * Fetch latest requirements version when generating code

+---

 - Security analysis: Kosuke could be extended to perform security analysis on code, including checking for common vulnerabilities and suggesting improvements to prevent attacks.
 - Code refactoring: Kosuke could be used to help refactor code, including identifying redundant or poorly structured code and suggesting better alternatives.